 Windows Server is generally capable of providing server-oriented services, such as the ability to host a website, user management, resource management across users and applications, messaging, security and authorization, and many more.

-Difference between Standard and Server edition of Windows:
+Difference between Standard and Server editions of Windows:

 There may be many of you who have never heard of Windows Server before.
 First of all, what is Windows Server?
 Generally speaking, Windows Server is an operating system specially designed to manage servers and client computers.